MHSeals/BuoyDetection/README.md

 Designed for Intel Realsense D435 depth camera
 Buoys found using size of color patches on rgb, and getting depth, and using inverse square law
 Uses the Rust realsense libraries (`realsense-rust`, `realsense-sys`)
+Communicates with Python scripts that control movement through port 8080

 # Build
 To build, you need to install librealsense